lfrecalde1/luis-recalde/_pages/about.md

 ---

 <p style='text-align: justify;'>
  I am a young engineer and researcher specializing in Nonlinear Model Predictive Control (NMPC) and Reinforcement Learning (RL).
-The last few years I have ben working in the way to combine control theory and machine learning.
+The last few years I have been working in the way to combine control theory and machine learning.
  I became fascinated by the challenges of controlling complex dynamic systems in real-time using optimization techniques.
  </p>